User37som/https-github.com-dordnung-Stammwiki/Introduction-into-the-API.md

 Public levels are achievable with points by every client, private levels are only for clients with specific admin flags.

-Levels are configurated by the server admin in `cfg/stamm/StammLevels.txt`.
+Levels are configured by the server admin in `cfg/stamm/StammLevels.txt`.

 This is the default file: